uberhalit/CitraTouchControl/README.md

 * Overlay will not adjust itself after startup.
 Use the "Readjust Overlay" option in menu if you move/resize Citra later.
 * Overlay will not detect a restart of Citra.
 You will have to restart CitraTouchControl manually if you close and reopen Citra.
 * If Citra runs in admin mode you'll have to start CitraTouchControl as admin too.
 * If your connection has lag >50ms CitraTouchControl will eventually hold KeyDown for too long which will result in recognition of multiple KeyPresses.
-Try the "Touch: Tap only" option in menu or reduce the KeyPress duration.
+Try the "Touch: Tap only" option in menu or reduce the KeyPress duration to ~20ms.